HEART HEALTHY FOODS YOU CAN ACTUALLY ENJOY

 Avocados

 Some people call this “butter fruit” because of its rich, creamy texture.
 They’re delicious on salads and sandwiches.
-Even though they high in fat, it’s the good kind of fat.
+Even though they are high in fat, it’s the good kind of fat.
 They’re also rather high in calories, so eat them in moderation.

 Grass-Fed Beef